youngchief-btw/Glitch-Docs/docs/md/languages-and-frameworks.md

-The following languages, package managers and frameworks are currenly supported on Glitch-
+The following package managers are currenly supported on Glitch-

 - Yarn